DKoTech/chusan-Launcher/README.md

 ## Start

-After start it, you need install dotnet >= 6.0 because it using dotnet library.
+Before start it, you need install dotnet >= 6.0 because it using dotnet library.

 Double click <strong>start.bat</strong> to start.